open-craft/sprints/README.rst

 After you refresh the board for the second time, you’ll immediately see cached data **and a spinner showing that it’s being reloaded**.
 This makes using the dashboard much smoother.

-Completing the sprints
+Creating new sprints
 ~~~~~~~~~~~~~~~~~~~~~~
-In case when users needs to schedule tickets for sprints that haven’t been created yet, they can press the `Create Next Sprint` to create a new one for the currently viewed cell.
+In case when user needs to schedule tickets for sprints that haven’t been created yet, they can press `Create Next Sprint` to create a new one for the currently viewed cell.

-Completing the sprints
+Completing sprints
 ~~~~~~~~~~~~~~~~~~~~~~
-To complete the sprint, you need to have `Staff status` permissions.
+To complete a sprint, you need to have `Staff status` permissions.
-The main idea behind this is that they are not shared by cells - you need to have separate sprint for each one.
+The main idea behind this is that sprints are not shared by cells - you need to have separate sprint for each one.
 You can press the `Complete Sprint` button on the cell's dashboard to schedule a Celery task with the following pipeline:

 1. Upload spillovers.
     This uploads all spillovers to the `GOOGLE_SPILLOVER_SPREADSHEET`.
 The following rows are filled in the spreadsheet: